Dokument von http://www.b-b-e.de:

 This common goal is the strengthening of civil society and of civic involvement.
 The key objective is the improvement of the general legal, organizational and institutional conditions for civic involvement.
 We want to encourage and support concrete projects for actual practice in civil society, the state and business as well as raise and activate political awareness.

 The BBE was founded by the National Council of the International Year of Volunteers (IYV 2001) on 5 June 2002.
-Meanwhile, the BBE has 250 member organizations representing millions of members.
+Today, the BBE has more than 260 member organizations sponsoring and supporting millions of committed citizens in Germany.

 We want to intensify the sharing of experience at a national, European and international level and make the findings of academics and research on the topic of civic involvement accessible to a broader public.